vinstic-myshell/myshell-doc-en/product-manual/chan-pin-geng-xin-ri-zhi/june-update-log.md

 ### 20230627

 * Bot Heat Ranking is now online.
 Starting from June 27th, the number of messages sent by bots within 7 days will be calculated and ranked accordingly.
 The ranking will directly affect the display order in the workshop list and will be updated every hour.
 * Featured Bot List is now open.
-We will regularly select bots based on their stability, innovation, and popularity to be featured on the list.
-Being featured will give your bot greater exposure!
+We will regularly select some bots based on their stability, innovation, and popularity to be featured on the list.
+Being a featured bot will give your bot greater exposure!
 Keep improving your bot!
 * Creator Dashboard: Creators can now see the daily heat ranking of their bots on the dashboard, as well as the ranking trends at different times after June 27th.
 We also differentiate between the number of new friends invited by invitation codes and Telegram Bot invitations.
-You can also see the change curve of historical invitation numbers, making it easier to grasp the pace of promotion.
+You can also see the change curve of historical invitation numbers, which will help you better grasp the pace of promotion.
 (We will also open up rich reward channels in the next major version, so stay tuned!)
 * Bot creation now supports GPT-4.
 Friends with a Genesis Passcard can choose to use the GPT-4 model to take their bot's abilities to the next level!
-* Friends who converse with the bot will be notified when the Prompt is updated, so they can clear the bot's memory in a timely manner to make the latest Prompt effective.
+* Friends who converse with bots will now be notified when Prompt is updated, so they can clear the bot's memory in a timely manner to make the latest Prompt effective.
 * Bot public voice samples now support more language choices, including French, Russian, Portuguese, Arabic, Spanish, and German.

 ### 20230620